axone-protocol/contracts/README.md

 ## ✨ Smart Contracts

-This repository contains the Smart Contracts deployed on the [OKP4 network](http://okp4.network).
-However, they can be used by any [Cosmos blockchains](https://cosmos.network/) using the [CosmWasm](https://cosmwasm.com/) framework.
+This repository hosts Smart Contracts that are deployed on the [OKP4 network](http://okp4.network).
+But they are compatible with any
+[Cosmos blockchains](https://cosmos.network/) that uses the [CosmWasm](https://cosmwasm.com/) framework.

 ### 🗄️ Storage oriented Smart Contracts